 - There are no traffic jams or parking problems.

 - Here one can escape the “rat race” (e.g. shopping centres, cinemas, traffic).
 It’s noticeably quieter than a big city (as long as you don’t live near the highway or railway line) and the pace of life is considerably slower.

 What do you think?
 What makes Koumala a great place to live or visit?
 Let me and my readers know by adding your thoughts about Koumala in the comments section below.

 The following two booklets contain significant historical information about Koumala and district, some of which I have included in my story.
-A copy of the 1974 publication is in the State Library of Queensland and available for research purposes.
-I recommend that a copy of the 1998 booklet, and photographs (if available), be submitted to the State Library of Queensland.
+A copy of the 1974 publication is in the John Oxley Library, State Library of Queensland, and available for research purposes.
+I recommend that a copy of the 1998 booklet, and photographs (if available), be submitted to the John Oxley Library.

 Koumala Presbyterian Women’s Guild, 1974.
 Historical Review of Koumala and District: 1859-1974.
 Koumala Presbyterian Women’s Guild: Koumala, Queensland.